 Environmental Sustainability (MSC)

-- Be registered full-time in the Master of Environmental Sustainability
+- Be registered full-time in the Master of Science Environmental Sustainability program

 - Start the program in the fall term (this is necessary due to CO-OP placement cycles)

 CO-OP programs have limited enrolment.
 Meeting the admission criteria does not guarantee you a place.
 Admission is based on your CGPA.
 We admit those with the highest CGPA first.

 Sequence 1 - all students follow this sequence

 As a CO-OP student, you also pay CO-OP fees (announced every year by the Registrar) for the session before your first work term and then for every work term, up to and including your last one.